Him1584-dev/Traditional-Chinese-Translation-for-Minimalist-Homepage/README.md

 This translation extension itself is also released under the AGPL-3.0 license.

 To use this extension, you have to download [Minimalist-Homepage](https://github.com/itnproject/Minimalist-Homepage) or [Minimalist-Homepage-BE](https://github.com/itnproject/Minimalist-Homepage-BE) from the itnproject GitHub repo.
+You need to use it in version 11.3 Pro.